Skip to main content

 Shopping and markets to browse

-• Harvest Launceston Community Farmers’ Market – Grab yourself a pastry and some fresh berries: seasonal produce abounds at this market.
+• Harvest Launceston Community Farmers’ Market – Grab yourself a pastry and some fresh berries: there's plenty of seasonal produce at this market.

 • Market Square Market – Huddle at this undercover market in Devonport and stock up on farmed goods from the fertile soils of the north west.